Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 People regularly tell me that I’m really motivated, organised or efficient.
 I am, at times, but I also have times where I need to get myself motivated.
-I’ve written a few posts in the past on this topic, which you can find near the end of this post, but today I want to talk to you about my #kickerlist initiative.
+Staying motivated working from home is important to me and I’ve written a few posts in the past on this topic, which you can find near the end of this post, but today I want to talk to you about my #kickerlist initiative.

 What is a #kickerlist?